gitter-badger/hibbitts-design-org/pages/blog/2015-12-07-using-grav-as-a-simple-open-publishing-tool/post.md

   ![Example site page - Overview](Overview.png)
   _Figure 3.
 Example site page - Overview, using a modified version of the Learn2 theme with link to edit the page on GitHub._

-2. Once the viewer has logged into GitHub, they can edit the page and then submit the Pull Request.
+2. Once the viewer has logged into GitHub, they can edit the page and then submit a Pull Request.
   ![Editing Overview site page on GitHub](Editing.png)
   _Figure 4.
 Editing Overview site page on GitHub, which when completed will result in a Pull Request._